How to Divorce a Spouse in Another State

 Also it’s important to know that there are some states that consider marital property as community property, which means the property will be split 50/50 automatically, whereas many other states will utilize an approach that pushes for equitable distribution.

 The Full Faith and Credit Clause within the Constitution asserts that courts must honor any divorce proceeding that is granted within another state because states must always honor any court orders that come from other states.

 But you must abide by all of the above stipulations in order for a different state to honor your divorce petition!

 Speak with a California Divorce Attorney in Confidence

-If you are beginning the initial stages of your divorce petition with an out-of-state spouse, we encourage you to contact us for a free consultation so we can better understand your situation and begin devising the very best legal strategy available to you.
+If you are beginning the initial stages of your divorce petition with an out-of-state spouse, we encourage you to contact us for a case evaluation so we can better understand your situation and begin devising the very best legal strategy available to you.

 Reach out to us online or call 619-299-7100 to request an appointment with California divorce attorney and Certified Family Law Specialist Richard M. Renkin.